Bottom Line - CONS3RT offers a better approach! ...to the traditional notion of snapshots.

 - Transparency.
 Know exactly how a system is built

 - Portability.
-Easily deploy systems across different service providers
+Easily deploy systems across different cloud providers

 - Stability.
 Systems driven from automation